Students with Disabilities

 Quick Tips

 3. Find out as much as you can before you go.
 Learn about your host culture and how they view disability.
 Talk to other students and attend pre-departure orientation sessions.
-The more you know, the better prepared you will be for the interaction between your disability and the new environment.

 Other things to consider when choosing a host country